tekperfect/devops-docs/docs/courses/02-Os_Basics/lessons/windows-commands.md

 `echo %username%`

-View the contents of a file
+View or edit the contents of a file

 `type filename`